webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 Search for string pattern in the Linux Kernel or in the git log are two common tasks, for this reason `kw` has a feature named `explore`.
-This feature supports string search based on patterns; under the hood, the explore feature is a wrapper for `git grep`, see the example below on how to use this option:
+This feature supports string search based on patterns; under the hood, the explore feature is a wrapper for `git grep` and `gnu grep`, see the example below on how to use this option:

 ```bash
 kw explore "STRING" # or